 We can help set-up your organisation on a Cloud platform – such as Microsoft SharePoint – and we’ll get all your teams trained on how to access and use the platform, so they can feel confident using it for all your company’s data and information on the Cloud.

 SharePoint is also available as part of Microsoft Office 365.
-That means if your business has an Office 365 subscription, you’ll have access to SharePoint at no extra cost.
-You can also pair SharePoint up with Microsoft Teams (which is also part of Office 365) to give you a comprehensive document management and collaboration solution that provides a straightforward way for all your teams to communicate, access documents, and work together in one easy-to-use platform.
+That means if your business has an Microsoft 365 subscription, you’ll have access to SharePoint at no extra cost.
+You can also pair SharePoint up with Microsoft Teams (which is also part of Microsoft 365) to give you a comprehensive document management and collaboration solution that provides a straightforward way for all your teams to communicate, access documents, and work together in one easy-to-use platform.

 Get in touch with our team here at Pi Digital today to see how we can help your organisation run well with high-levels of productivity while your teams are working from home – and when they’re back in the office.